GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 `Origin-Agent-Cluster`, read [Requesting performance isolation with the `Origin-Agent-Cluster` header](https://web.dev/origin-agent-cluster/).

-When you send this header, the document can continue to set `document.domain` even after it becomes immutable by default.
+When you send this header, your document can continue to set `document.domain` even after it becomes immutable by default.

 ## Browser compatibility